An exact multiple-time-step variational formulation for the committor and the transition rate: Discussion Conclusions

 In this work, we derived an exact multiple-time-step expression for the transition rate and demonstrated, using models of molecular systems, that a variational scheme based on this expression yields accurate committors and transition rates with relatively little sensitivity to the choice of lag time.
 Our approach extends previous methods \cite{chen_discovering_2023}, which are valid only in the limit of a single-time-step lag time and break down at longer lag times.
+The key idea is that trajectories must be ``stopped'' at the boundaries (i.e., when they first enter $A$ and $B$) \cite{strahan_long-time-scale_2021,tuchkov_error_2025} and these stopping times used in the variational expression; these considerations furthermore give rise naturally to terms in the loss that penalize violation of the boundary conditions.

-We suggest several directions for improvement.
-For datasets composed of short trajectories, long lag times are inaccessible and so the method may struggle to capture slow modes.
-This may be addressed by using loss functions with greater sensitivity to these modes, such as \eqref{eq:approx_rate}.
-More advanced approaches incorporating memory, such as those proposed for slow modes in Ref.~\citenum{liu_memory_2025}, may further improve accuracy.
+The datasets that we used for our numerical tests \cite{strahan_inexact_2023,lindorff-larsen_how_2011} consist of long, equilibrium trajectories, which spend most of their time in the reactant and product states.
+Theoretical~\cite{cheng_surprising_2024} and empirical~\cite{strahan_long-time-scale_2021,strahan_predicting_2023} evidence indicates that data distributed according to the equilibrium distribution are not sufficient to learn rare-event statistics accurately.
+This may explain why standard regularization techniques were unable to address the overfitting we experienced.
+In the future, it would be worth exploring integration over lag times, as in Ref.~\citenum{lorpaiboon_integrated_2020}, and regularization strategies that directly restrain the committor to depend on physical or learned CVs in a simple way.

-Overfitting is also a challenge, and standard regularization techniques are often ineffective.
-We expect that integrating over lag times, as in Ref.~\citenum{lorpaiboon_integrated_2020}, may reduce overfitting and improve robustness.
-We are exploring regularization strategies that directly restrain the committor to depend on physical or learned CVs in a simple way.
+Better control of sampling and, in particular, sampling of key transition pathways can be achieved by datasets that consist of short trajectories \cite{strahan_long-time-scale_2021,strahan_inexact_2023,cheng_surprising_2024}.
+Short trajectories have the disadvantage that longer lag times are inaccessible, making it harder to capture information about slow modes, but this issue can be partially addressed by using loss functions with sensitivity to these modes even at intermediate lag times, such as \eqref{eq:approx_rate}, introduced here.
+More advanced approaches incorporating memory, such as those proposed in Ref.~\citenum{liu_memory_2025}, may further improve accuracy.
+However, those approaches do not overcome the fundamental issue that both VCN and EVCN require samples with equilibrium weighting, which, as discussed above emphasizes the stable states at the expense of the transition pathways.